AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-365-email-modules.md

 feature: Workfront Fusion
 exl-id: 29b69e8c-a889-441e-a052-287f1db2052d
 ---
-# Microsoft Office 365 Email
+# [!DNL Microsoft Office 365 Email]

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Microsoft Office 365 Email, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!UICONTROL Microsoft Office 365 Email], as well as connect it to multiple third-party applications and services.

-In order to use Office 365 Email with [!DNL Adobe Workfront Fusion], it is necessary to have an Office 365 account.
+In order to use [!UICONTROL Office 365 Email] with [!DNL Adobe Workfront Fusion], it is necessary to have an [!UICONTROL Office 365 account].
 You can create one at www.office.com.

-For instructions about connecting your Office 365 account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your [!UICONTROL Office 365] account to [!DNL Workfront Fusion], see [Create a connection to [!DNL Adobe Workfront Fusion] - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

-After you grant consent, you are redirected back to the [!UICONTROL Workfront Fusion administration] page where you can continue creating your scenario.
+After you grant consent, you are redirected back to the [!UICONTROL Workfront Fusion] administration page where you can continue creating your scenario.

 ## Access requirements